pyhys/minimalmodbus/doc/develop.rst

 Change version number etc
 `````````````````````````
 * Manually change the ``__version__`` and ``__status__`` fields in the :file:`minimalmodbus.py` source file.
+* Manually change the ``version`` field in the :file:`setup.py` file.
 * Manually change the release date in :file:`CHANGES.txt`

-(Note that the version number in :file:`setup.py` is changed automatically.
-This is true
+(Note that the version number in the Sphinx configuration file :file:`doc/conf.py` is changed automatically.
+Unfortunately this is not yet valid :file:`setup.py`).
-also for the Sphinx configuration file :file:`doc/conf.py`).

 Code style checking etc